Gynecomastia

 • Obesity

 Newborn babies may have a short-term form of gynecomastia.
-This is often because a mother’s estrogen stays in a baby’s blood for a while after birth.
+This is often because the birth parent's estrogen stays in a baby’s blood for a while after birth.

 Gynecomastia is not linked to breast cancer.
-It is rare that men get breast cancer.
-But your provider may do some tests to rule out breast cancer.
+It's rare that people with a penis get breast cancer.
+But your healthcare provider may do some tests and examine you to rule out breast cancer.

 What are the symptoms of gynecomastia?